 Along with obvious complications such as Type 2 diabetes and heart disease, obesity is a factor in certain types of cancers, and a host of other conditions such as osteoarthritis, gallstones, gynaecological disorders, sleep apnoea and depression.

-In Tackling Obesity, the NZMA makes a number of recommendations that require a whole-of-government and a whole-of-community response.
+In Tackling Obesity, the NZMA made a number of recommendations that require a whole-of-government and a whole-of-community response.

-“Influencing the ‘obesogenic’ environment our patients face every day is the role of all doctor organisations, and NZMA intends to lead this,” says Dr Peterson.
-“We would encourage other organisations to support us.
+“Influencing the ‘obesogenic’ environment our patients face every day is the role of all doctor organisations, and NZMA intends to lead this,” said Dr Peterson.
+“We encourage other organisations to support us.
 We must aim to make the healthy choice the easy choice.”